radicle-dev/infra/README.md

 ## macOS build agents

-For now we have one macOS host: a 2018 6-core i5 Mac mini (19C57) with 32Gb RAM and a 256GB SSD.
+For now we have one macOS host, a 2018 6-core i5 Mac mini (19C57) with 32Gb RAM and a 256GB SSD.

-For security reasons it is configured to only build the master branch of the official `radicle-upstream` repository at the moment.
+For security reasons it is configured to only build the `master` branch of the official `radicle-upstream` repository at the moment.